alex-53-8/dependency-injectuion-and-unit-testing/README.md

 I would highlight that it is quite smooth way: initialization and assignment happens invisibly.
 The only one thing - we need a mediator to be able to mock and assign instances to class fields.
 We do not see and control how and when mocking and assignment happen.
 This fact already makes such approach a bit foggy: looks like we "see" everything, but not clearly.
-Shapes in a fog can be tricky ;)
+Shapes in fog can be tricky ;)

 ## Assign dependencies to class field via a class constructor by DI framework